EMN

 Eastman Chemical Company Materials - Chemicals Investor Relations →

-With a market cap of $8.9 billion, EMN is a mid-cap stock.
-The stock trades at 1.5x book value.
+With a market cap of $8.3 billion, EMN is a mid-cap stock.
+The company generates a free cash flow yield of 5.2%, which is healthy.
+Return on equity stands at 6.6%.
+The stock trades at 1.4x book value.

 Free cash flow has been growing at a 5.2% compound annual rate, with 4 consecutive years of positive cash generation.
 A business generating more cash every year while trading below its 200-week moving average is exactly the kind of disconnect value investors look for.